The discoverability of mobile apps is a huge problem nowadays. In this post we list the best tools to help you with mobile user acquisition.

 TV is definitely a non-traditional route when it comes to marketing your mobile app, but games like Clash of Clans and Game of War seem to have concluded that it is worthwhile for drawing new users.
 If you can accurately determine the LTV of newly acquired users, it may be worthwhile to investigate non-digital methods of advertising like TV, radio, or print.

 Remember that your strategy should be dynamic; iterations and continual optimization will be the key to finding the perfect balance of different approaches.
 Do your research, find out which tools will be most effective for you, and always strive to improve inefficiencies wherever possible.

 Bekitzur can help

-Here at Bekitzur we handle all possible user acquisition channels for mobile apps, b2c and b2b services as well as different platforms.
-Our teams have major expertise in both establishing the most suitable strategies for the projects we work with as well as analyzing the overall picture and tweaking everything on the fly leading to the best possible results in dynamic.
-We use all tools mentioned above and even more.
-Our teams are highly experienced and Bekitzur have all needed subscriptions.
-So if you don’t feel like undertaking all the needed steps to create, maintain and improve your mobile user acquisition strategy, feel free to contact us.
+Here at Bekitzur we handle all possible user acquisition channels for mobile apps, b2c and b2b services, as well as different platforms.
+Our teams have major expertise in establishing the most suitable strategies for the projects we work on, as well as analyzing the overall picture and tweaking everything on the fly, leading to the best possible results.
+Our teams are highly experienced and have all the needed subscriptions and tools to make your project the best it can be.
+So if you don’t feel like undertaking all the needed steps to create, maintain, and improve your mobile user acquisition strategy, feel free to contact us.
 We make a long story short.